I well remember the peas and carrots stuck on my kitchen chairs.

 I’m a Mama with five kids, currently ages sixteen down to six years old.Â It’s true: I don’t have toddlers and babies at the table any more; but believe me, meal time is loud and eventful, every single day.

 I know what crazy feels like, especially at the meal table!

-I by no means have this area all under control… we still have to wipe smashed peas and carrots off our dining room chairs at least twice a day.
+I by no means have this area all under control… we still have to wipe smashed food off our dining room chairs at least twice a day.
 (That is currently the job of the six-year old.)

 Over the years, my husband, Jeremy, and I have learned a few things that help bring life to our family meal times, so that’s what I want to share with you in this post.

 Here are five simple ideas that help us keep meal times intentional:

 I used to think that doing things like eating sandwiches for lunch or using paper plates meant I was a lazy mom or homemaker.

 Streamlining your efforts isn’t laziness, it’s wise.

 It means you’re saving your precious time and energy for the BEST things (like getting enough sleep, or reading books to your little ones, or taking a long bubble bath) instead of allowing the demands of life to totally consume you.